Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

 ## what is memory leak, garbage collection, why is it neccessary to cleanup?
 1. A memory leak is unreleased memory that is no longer in use.
 This means RAM already reserved some memory but not released, even though it's not being used anywhere.
 Over time, this unused memory accumulates, which can slow down or crash your app.
 2. Garbage collection (GC) is an automatic process in JavaScript (and many other languages) that:
-  - Detects objects that are no longer accessible by checking if any reference are still available or not(e.g., variables, DOM nodes, functions).
+  - removes objects from memory when they are no longer reachable and Frees up memory used by those objects.
-  - and Frees up memory used by those objects.
+  - "Reachable" means: there is some reference to the object from the current call stack, closure, or global scope.

     ```JS
     function createUser() {
       let user = {